travi/ci-vs-cd-slides/outline.md

 * Prevent any defects from being deployed to production
 * "Defects" assumed to be worst case where users cant use the app at all

+* Deploy at 5:00 on Friday

 ## Confidence
 * Engineering

 * As engineers, its easy to jump to solutions that involve automation
   * Automation does have a place
   * Focus on the goal of having confidence rather than how we get there
 * Automation, by itself, doesn't overcome the human fear

 ## Focusing on Automation/Metrics over Confidence